Single Particle Extinction and Scattering SPES / SPES²

 How Does SPES Work in Brief?

-The patented Single Particle Extinction and Scattering (SPES) method is based on a self-reference interferometric measurement of the scattered wavefront in the forward direction by a single illuminated particle.
-Particles are driven by a laminar fluid flow (liquid or gas depending on the application/Classizer™ version) through the waist region of a tightly focused laser beam.
+Unique SPES/SPES² technologies leverage on the synergic and synchronous self-referential interferometric measurements of the scattered wavefront by a single particle in the forward direction and the measurement of light scattered at 90 degrees relative to the incident laser beam.
+Particles are driven by a laminar fluid flow (liquid or gas depending on the application/Classizer™ version) through the waist region of a tightly shaped laser beam focused in a flow cell.

 SPES_overview_2

-The intense transmitted beam interferes with the faint scattered wavefront in the far field, thus superimposing the two waves with the same curvature.
-This causes the interference pattern to exhibit intensity modulations on the spatial scale of the beam itself.
-Two scattering features are sampled to follow the evolution of the intensity modulations during the passage of each single particle through the beam: i) the global attenuation given by the particle which removes a small fraction of the incoming power; ii) the fringes given by the partial constructive and destructive interference, proportional to the amplitude of the complex forward adimensional scattered field S(0).
-These two features are directly related to the real ℜe S(0) and the imaginary ℑm S(0) components of S(0), as stems from the Optical Theorem [H. C. van de Hulst, Light Scattering by Small Particles, 1981].
+In forward scattering, the intense transmitted beam interferes with the faint scattered wavefront in the far field, creating an interference pattern with unique intensity modulations on the spatial scale of the beam.
+This pattern provides multiparametric information about the optical properties of the scattering particle.
+Simultaneously, the 90-degree scattered intensity is analyzed during the particle’s transit through the scattering region, yielding additional independent information.
+Three independent scattering features are retrieved for each single measured particles: (i) the global attenuation caused by the particle, which removes a fraction of the incoming power; (ii) the fringes in the forward self-referential interferometric measurement, resulting from partial constructive and destructive interference proportional to the amplitude of the complex forward dimensionless scattered field S(0); and (iii) the scattered intensity F90.
+These features are directly related to the real Re S(0) and imaginary Im S(0) components of S(0), as derived from the Optical Theorem [4].

 SPES_overview_3new